rOpenGov/regions/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-## This release is very small bug fix
+## This release is a minor release
-This submission is a very small bug fix compared to the existing 0.1.3 CRAN version.
-0.1.5 resolves a naming conflict in `validate_nuts_regions`.
-Furthermore, it handles some metadata exceptions for non-EU countries.
-The metadata files of the package were updated with new entries [i.e. contain more geographical data], but they do not affect the functioning of codes.
-An exception wordlist was added to the spell checker.
+This submission is a minor relase that only contains good coding practices, compatibility with tidyverse 1.0+ and documentation improvements.